Eleanor Dixon (Chair), Mike Croteau, Carol Haight-Liebler, Barbara King, Becky Locuson, Fred Malik, and George Watson (Senior Warden)

-Our Parish Profile document is now available online here, and as printed copies in the Welcome Center.
+Our Parish Profile document is available online here.

 July 2019 - Following Where God Leads Us